picu63/picu63/README.md

 ## I'm a Developer, Husband, Dad and Dancer!!

-- 🌱 I’m currently learning microservices architecture, devops and IoC 😊
+- 🌱 I’m currently learning python (for Big Data warehouses), react, devops and IoC 😊
 - 👯 I’m looking to collaborate with other content creators
 - 🥅 2023 Goals: Contribute more to Open Source projects
 - ⚡ Hobbys: I'm professional hip-hop dancer, love to play basketball and listen to music.